 Hypertrophic cardiomyopathy (HCM) is the most common heart disease in cats and an important cause of morbidity and mortality.

-Our aim was to investigate fibrous tissue metabolism in genetically predisposed ragdoll cats and compare this with LV wall thickness.
-This will indicate whether an altered fibrotic state exists in heart before the wall becomes very thick.
+The RVC research team investigating fibrous tissue metabolism in genetically predisposed ragdoll cats and compare this with LV wall thickness.
+This can indicate whether an altered fibrotic state exists in heart before the wall becomes very thick.
 Knowing this may enable us to develop anti-fibrotic therapies to help prevent the wall becoming thickened and thereby prevent clinical signs developing.

 To find out more about the research, click here.